USPTO Examiner RAMOS NICOLE N - Art Unit 3722

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 33.8% of applications are subsequently allowed.
-This success rate is in the 75% percentile among all examiners.
-Strategic Insight: RCEs are highly effective with this examiner compared to others.
-If you receive a final rejection, filing an RCE with substantive amendments or arguments has a strong likelihood of success.
+When applicants file an RCE with this examiner, 33.9% of applications are subsequently allowed.
+This success rate is in the 74% percentile among all examiners.
+Strategic Insight: RCEs show above-average effectiveness with this examiner.
+Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.

 After-Final Amendment Practice